yegappan/lsp/README.md

 :LspRename|Rename the current symbol :LspCodeAction|Apply the code action supplied by the LSP server to the diagnostic in the current line.
-:LspSymbolSearch|Perform a workspace wide search for a symbol :LspSelectionRange|Visually select the current symbol range :LspFold|Fold the current file
+:LspSymbolSearch|Perform a workspace wide search for a symbol :LspSelectionExpand|Expand the current symbol range visual selection :LspSelectionShrink|Shrink the current symbol range visual selection :LspFold|Fold the current file
 :LspWorkspaceAddFolder `{folder}`| Add a folder to the workspace :LspWorkspaceRemoveFolder `{folder}`|Remove a folder from the workspace